Climate and Average Weather Year Round in Rome Italy

 The average hourly wind speed in Rome experiences mild seasonal variation over the course of the year.

-The windier part of the year lasts for 3.2 months, from January 24 to April 30, with average wind speeds of more than 7.7 miles per hour.
-The windiest day of the year is April 2, with an average hourly wind speed of 8.5 miles per hour.
+The windier part of the year lasts for 3.3 months, from January 24 to May 1, with average wind speeds of more than 7.7 miles per hour.
+The windiest month of the year in Rome is March, with an average hourly wind speed of 8.2 miles per hour.

-The calmer time of year lasts for 8.8 months, from April 30 to January 24.
-The calmest day of the year is August 11, with an average hourly wind speed of 6.8 miles per hour.
+The calmer time of year lasts for 8.7 months, from May 1 to January 24.
+The calmest month of the year in Rome is August, with an average hourly wind speed of 6.9 miles per hour.

 The predominant average hourly wind direction in Rome varies throughout the year.

 The wind is most often from the south for 2.3 months, from March 4 to May 13 and for 1.7 months, from September 20 to November 11, with a peak percentage of 34% on October 18.
 The wind is most often from the west for 4.2 months, from May 13 to September 20, with a peak percentage of 44% on July 23.
 The wind is most often from the east for 3.8 months, from November 11 to March 4, with a peak percentage of 32% on January 1.

 Rome is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.